tcgilbert/rocket-sauce/README.md

 ### Spawn Rates
 - The rate at which objects appeared was determined in their respective handler functions
     - handleFuel()
-        - Becuase the rate at which a fuel object is generated is constant, the logic behind coding this was straight-forward
+        - Becuase the rate at which a fuel object is generated is constant, the logic behind coding this was straight-forward.
-        - The function is called within the game-loop and if the condition is met, a fuel object is created
+        - The function is called within the game-loop and if the condition is met, a fuel object is created.
-        - Here I use the amount of frames that have gone by with the modulo operator
+        - Here I use the amount of frames that have gone by with the modulo operator.
 ```javascript
 if (frame % fuelRate === 0) {
       fuelArray.unshift(new Fuel());
     }
 ```
  - handleAsteroids()
-    - Because I wanted the rate at which asteroids are generated to be dynamic, I had to take a different approach that allowed for more control
+    - Because I wanted the rate at which asteroids are generated to be dynamic, I had to take a different approach that allowed for more control.
-    - I tried a few different approaches, but eventually I settled on creating an setInterval() function so I could increase the rate at which asteroids are generated as the game goes on
+    - I tried a few different approaches, but eventually I settled on creating a setInterval() function so I could increase the rate at which asteroids are generated as the game goes on.
 ```javascript
 if (!intervalStarted) {
       smallAsteroidInterval = setInterval(spawnAsteroidSmall, smallAsteroidRate);
       intervalStarted = true;
 ```
- - Again because `handleAsteroids()` ran in the game loop I had to use a boolean flag, in order to make sure that the interval was only created once
+ - Again because `handleAsteroids()` ran in the game loop I had to use a boolean flag, in order to make sure that the interval was only created once: this was a technique used a lot throughout this project.
 ___
 ## 3.)
 The power-up blaster
 <div>